digital-land/digital-land-gcloud-shell-pipeline-runner/README.md

 <p>&nbsp;</p>

-01. Start your cloud shell env by going to: https://shell.cloud.google.com/
+01. Start your cloud shell by going to: https://shell.cloud.google.com/

-02. Open home workspace
+02. Click 'Open home workspace'

-03. Upload files: file > upload files > files 00 to 06
+03. Upload the files of this repo: file > upload files > select all .sh files in this repo.

 04. To install all dependencies run: